KateMcGuane/magkapares/README.md

 - [Am I Responsive?](http://ami.responsivedesign.is/)  was used to demonstrate the website on a range of devices.
 - [Canva](https://www.canva.com/) was used to create the favicon.
 - [Coolors](https://coolors.co/) was used to create a colour palette for the site.
-- [DevTools] was used to assist in the testing process throughout the project.
-It helped me identify any errors I was making and refine the code I had created, most notably while logging to the console for JavaScript.
 - [Favicon.io](https://favicon.io/favicon-converter/) was used to convert the favicon image into suitable sizes.
 - [GitHub](https://github.com/) was used to store associated files & developments of the website.
 - [Gitpod](https://www.gitpod.io/) was the IDE used on the second edition of this project.
+- [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) was used to assist in the testing process throughout the project.
+It helped me identify any errors I was making and refine the code I had created, most notably while logging to the console for JavaScript.
 - [Google Fonts](https://fonts.google.com/) was used to extract fonts for the website.
 - [Lucidchart](https://www.lucidchart.com/pages) was used to create a schema for the website.
 - [VS Code](https://code.visualstudio.com/) was the IDE used on the first edition of this project.